kbilsted/CommodoreBasicReformatter/README.md

 The code is written in .Net core so it should run on Windows, Linux, MAC OS

+Download a binary release from https://github.com/kbilsted/CommodoreBasicReformatter/releases/ or build the source code.

 ## 2. Usage

     CommodoreBasicReformatter [--split-lines] <infile> <outfile>

 ## 3. Example